Feature: #107436 - Symfony Translation Component integration

 migrated to the new location when accessing the install tool.

-Please note: This functionality only affects internal handling of translation files ("locallang" files).
+Please note: This functionality only affects the internal handling of translation files ("locallang" files).
 The public API of the localization system remains unchanged.